War photographer stops photographing and helps wounded Syrian children in Aleppo

 At least 68 children under 18 years old and 13 women were among the dead on Saturday, according to the U.K.-based monitoring group, the Syrian Observatory for Human Rights.
 More than 100 died in total.

-Upon Habak's return to the area, he found another child but unresponsive and collapsed to the ground where he is seen crying and in despair.
+Upon Habak's return to the area, he found another child who was unresponsive.
+He then collapsed to the ground where he is seen crying and in despair.

 "It wasn't just Abd Alkader crying, other journalists did too.
 I turned my face away and started crying too," Alrageb, 21, told NBC News.